SandunK/Hybrid-Cloud-Microservice-Manager/README.md

         $ {path to the jar file}/server.jar --server.port={port number}
         ```
 ## Load Balancer
- Load balancer should be configured on a server which available always since alpha requests directly trigger into the loadbalancer.
+ Load balancer should be configured on a server which available always since service requests directly trigger into the loadbalancer.
 That can be an os level service or service deployed on a docker container.
 Executable **loadbalancer.jar** file will be used to deploy.

   1. Configure the envirenment
         - Install "awscli" on server